no368smile/getPaper/README.md

 Download all papers from CVF for a selected conference (such as CVPR 2018).

-# system requirement
+# System requirement
 - Ubuntu 18.04
 - Python 3.7
 - tqdm 4.28.1
 - urllib3 1.24.1

-# How to run code in Anaconda3-2018.12
+# Run code in Anaconda3-2018.12

 ## Get repo to local: